Phase 3

 - Other exclusions based on the prescribing information of meropenem or linezolid, prior antibiotic usage, age, and pregnancy.

-Data sourced from ClinicalTrials.gov (NCT03032380).
+Data sourced from ClinicalTrials.gov (NCT03032380) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.